rsdoiel/antenna/journalism.md

 date: 2025-05-28, from: The Daily Bruin (UCLA Student Newspaper)

+<em>This post was updated May 28 at 8:59 p.m.</em>
 Janet Jackson may not always receive her flowers, but her musical impact knows no bounds.
-After receiving the Icon Award at the American Music Awards yesterday &#8211; and with the recent resurgence in popularity of her 2001 hit &#8220;Someone To Call My Lover&#8221; &#8211; there has never been a better time to look back on the five-time Grammy winner&#8217;s supreme songbook.
+After receiving the Icon Award at the American Music Awards yesterday – and with the recent resurgence in popularity of her 2001 hit “Someone To Call My Lover” – there has never been a better time to look back on the five-time Grammy winner’s supreme songbook.

 <br>